 We also contacted Facebook about the sale of illegal motorcycle PPE on its platform in May 2021.
 It has not replied.

-Without evidence of proper certification, it’s impossible to say how protective the Carvenal gloves – or indeed its jackets and boots – are.
+Without evidence of proper certification, it’s impossible to say how protective any motorcycle riding kit is.

-There are plenty of properly CE-certified gloves, boots and jackets available for sale by legitimate sellers across the UK at similar prices (check out our reviews here).
-What you choose to spend your money on is your choice, but given that you’re buying motorcycle kit to – at least in part – protect you from injury in the event of an accident, we always recommend properly certified kit from a brand that isn’t breaking UK and European law.
+There are plenty of CE-certified gloves, boots and jackets available for sale by legitimate sellers across the UK at similar prices to the Carvenal gloves (check out our reviews here), but what you choose to spend your money on is your choice.
+Given though that you’re buying motorcycle kit to – at least in part – protect you from injury in the event of an accident, we always recommend properly certified kit from a brand that isn’t breaking UK and European law.

 If you’re a BikeSocial member and you’ve bought a pair of these gloves, we want to hear from you.
 Please contact us using this form.